rwtodd/self_study/elem_num_theory/ch1_ulam/README.md

 # Ulam Series

+I did this program in scala and haskell.

 ~~~~~~
 Welcome to Scala 2.12.0-RC2 (Java HotSpot(TM) 64-Bit Server VM, Java 1.8.0_101).
 Type in expressions for evaluation.
 Or try :help.